frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: CSS routines._

-Manual checks can be swift; scan the output, perhaps re-formatted to be more readable (if browser developer tools don’t suffice for an in-depth look, web-based services like [CSSTidy](https://hell.meiert.org/aux/optimize/css/) allow to “uncompress” a style sheet).
+Manual checks can be swift—scan the output, perhaps re-formatted to be more readable.
+(If browser developer tools don’t suffice for an in-depth look, web-based services like [CSSTidy](https://hell.meiert.org/aux/optimize/css/) allow us to “uncompress” a style sheet).

-Automated checks ask for time to be set up properly and depend on needs and priorities.
+Automated checks take time to be set up properly and depend on needs and priorities.
 Solutions include both free and paid services used in conjunction with task runners or hooked up to the respective CI pipeline.
-A very simple setup may involve making use of [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to use a script like [pre-commit](https://github.com/WouterSioen/pre-commit) to validate and lint on commit; nowadays there are more elegant options, notably [stylelint](https://stylelint.io/).
+A very simple setup may involve making use of [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to use a script like [pre-commit](https://github.com/WouterSioen/pre-commit) to validate and lint on commit.
+Nowadays there are more elegant options, notably [stylelint](https://stylelint.io/).

-The topic of reviews ties a nice tie around much of what we’ve discussed so far: We enforce our desire for quality (the reason why we optimize in the first place) through our development mindsets (like doing our work really well and automating it in order to focus on the things that matter).
+The topic of reviews brings together much of what we’ve discussed so far: We enforce our desire for quality (the reason why we optimize in the first place) through our development mindsets (like doing our work really well and automating it in order to focus on the things that matter).

 C> ⁂

 This concludes our CSS optimization basics.
-We’ve covered the most important parts, and more than basics; and I don’t say that to inflate the idea of “basics” but because pretty much everything else now depends on development paradigms, priorities, and the big picture.
+We’ve covered the most important parts, and more than basics.
+I don’t say that to inflate the idea of “basics” but because pretty much everything else now depends on development paradigms, priorities, and the big picture.

 That, then, I’m willing to put to the test: Please share your thoughts on what else should be _required_ optimization steps.
-Share them privately, by [contacting me](https://meiert.com/en/contact/), or share them publicly, perhaps tagging them so that others can find your views.
-For this I propose the hashtag [`#cssoptim`](https://twitter.com/search?q=%23cssoptim).
+Share them privately by [contacting me](https://meiert.com/en/contact/), or share them publicly, perhaps tagging them so that others can find your views.
+For this, I propose the hashtag [`#cssoptim`](https://twitter.com/search?q=%23cssoptim).

-Other than that, it’s my wish that everyone, the aspiring CSS developer as well as the senior CSS tech lead, could take something out of this book.
+Other than that, it’s my wish that everyone, the aspiring CSS developer as well as the senior CSS tech lead, could take something from this book.
 Its value is surely related to how much you can take with you.
-To compound that value we’ll finish with an overview and a selection of tools and references.
+To compound that value, we’ll finish with an overview and a selection of tools and references.